kar4nsingh/Mobile-Phone-Price-Prediction---ML-Project/README.md

 This is my first Machine Learning Project.
-It predicts the price of the mobile phonea by checking its specifications.
+It predicts the price of the mobile phones by checking its specifications.